Dental Bridges in Tucson

 Another problem a bridge can prevent is facial collapse.
 Teeth help to support the bone structure of the face, keeping the jaw and lips in place.
 When a person loses a number of teeth, they can experience changes in their appearance over time, such as sunken cheeks, compressed lips, and a jutting chin.
 A dental bridge can prevent or correct these unnecessary changes.

-If one is considering a tooth bridge, one must have several options to choose from.
-The dentist will help to determine the best solution for the particular needs.
-The following are the four main types of bridges.
+If you are considering a tooth bridge, you must have several options to choose from.
+Our dentist will help to determine the best solution for your particular needs.
+The following are the main types of bridges.

 Traditional Or Cantilever Bridge